Policies and Procedures

 I cannot accept any child who even thinks they might have, or has been exposed to Head Lice.
 This exposure to other children will lead to a huge outbreak in Head Lice.
-If you think your child has head lice or nits, Please let me know or ask me for help in treatment or just look in your child’s head to make sure there are no lice or nits.
+If you think your child has head lice or nits, Please let me know or ask me for help in treatment.
 I cannot accept any child with a contagious rash, or an illness that requires medication for the first 24 hours after diagnosis.
 If your child is sick and you are unsure, please call me.
 A sick child is always happier at home with family members to help them feel better.

 If your child needs sunblock and or bug spray please apply to your child that morning, prior to child care services for the day.
 I do not apply sunblock and or bug spray to children.
 Sun block and or bug spray can not be stored at child care.
 Children can not be responsible to apply their own sun block and or bug spray at child care.

 Your child may bring a tooth brush and tooth paste to child care.
 Place them in a zip lock baggie to store in their locker.
 I do not assist in the brushing process.
 It will be up to your child to remember and brush on their own.

 A minor emergency is usually falling down on their hands or knees while playing.
 I would handle this situation by helping the child up, give them a hug and say ‘you are going to be ok, lets go get a really cool band aid’.
 If that didn’t quite work, I might have the child call mom or dad at work, and just go from there until the child is calm and feels better.

 The first thing I would do in a medical emergency is check the child, find out what kind of medical emergency, stabilize the child and the other children, call 911, administer CPR and or first aid, and call the parent or guardian.
 On the Authorization form, the parent must check the ‘yes’ box that reads ‘to obtain medical care’ for the ambulance driver to drive your child to the hospital.